rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 > &emsp;  _"Abstractions are upon you, whether you would risk them or not."_

 Equality is an example of an abstraction developers implement and use, but not think much about.

-The list of surprising behaviors like these is quite long affecting all kinds of abstractions.
+However, the list of surprising behaviors like these is quite long affecting all kinds of abstractions.
 Gochas create chaos in the cognitive process.
 For abstractions to work as a cognitive load reducer, they need to be treated seriously.
 Some developers are good at identifying gotchas.
 I will note a possible relationship to _repetitive negative thinking_.

-Developers I talk to respond to such examples by saying something like: "This is just bad code, whoever implemented it should have been more careful".
+Developers I talked to often responded to such examples by saying something like: "This is just bad code, whoever implemented it should have been more careful".
-Great, except I can point to examples in standard libraries of popular mainstream PLs or popular frameworks[^gotchas1].
+Except, I can point to examples in standard libraries of popular mainstream PLs or popular frameworks[^gotchas1].
 The issues come with no deprecation warning and, if documented, are considered a 'feature'.
+Are questions like "does a developer have a fighting chance of troubleshooting this feature?" even being asked?
+Gotchas often become mystery bugs and are resolved using workarounds.

 [^gotchas1]: Example of non-symmetric equals is `java.sql.Timestamp` used with `java.sql.Date` or `java.util.Date`, these remain used as standard JDBC mappings for DB columns, the usage will show no deprecation warning.  `[] !== []` and
 `[] != []` in JS (incidentally `[] == ""`), working in JS often feels like explosives engineering.